anushadatar/conflict/docs/Tin-and-Solder.md

 ## Leaded Solder
 ### Chemical and Thermal Properties
+In the past lead-based solder was industry standard  for plumbing and electrical application but greater understanding of the risk associated with lead product has caused this type of solder to be phased out.
+Lead-based solder has been prohibited joints for plumbing systems since the 1980s [2].
+In 2006, the European Union has functionally prohibited lead-based solder in consumer electronics
+The most common forms of lead based soler are 60-40 and 50-50 tin-lead mixtures [1].
+60-40 is closed to the eutectic composition of tin-lead meaning the substance has a low melting point.
+The narrow range in which it melts and solidifies makes it well suited for electrical work.
+50-50 tin-lead solder is able to melt and freeze over a larger range of temperatures.
+It freezes around 220 degrees celsius and solidifies at 183 degrees.
+This means the mixture is workable for a longer period of time which makes it useful from plumbing applications.

+The phase diagram indicates that at ~63% tin and ~37% lead composition, the mixture freezes and melts at the 183 degrees celsius.
+Near eutectic solder used in electrical application melts beginning at 183 and is fully liquid at 191.
+In the SEM micrograph, the dark regions are rich in tin and the light regions are rich.

 ### Sustainability and Impacts
+Lead-based solder has both an environmental impact as well as a human-health risk.
+Soldering produces fine particles of solder that can be inhaled or accidentally ingested by individuals soldering [3].
+Lead based plumbing systems can introduce lead into a building water source have particularly serious health consequences for children.
+In electrical applications, lead in e-waste can get leached into groundwater and soil.

 ## Lead Free Solder
 ### Chemical and Thermal Properties